PennyOfPennies/state-keeper/README.md

-# Terraform State Keeper
+# state-keeper

-A project to configure a backend for storing terraform state.
+Configures a backend for storing terraform state.